garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 some coaxing.
-We spent the days leading up to the induction date doing pretty normal things - dinner at Novanta on Friday night, a long run on Saturday while Grace went to mass, and lunch at Buffalo Wild Wings with friends while watching the Steelers get boatraced by the Texans (sadface).
+We spent the days leading up to the induction date doing pretty normal things - dinner at Novanta on Friday night, a long run on Saturday while Grace went to Saturday morning mass, mass on Sunday morning, and lunch at Buffalo Wild Wings with friends while watching the Steelers get boatraced by the Texans (sadface).